nogibjj/Kayla_Haeussler_IndividualProject2/README.md

 The purpose of this project was to perform ETL (extract, transform load) and CRUD (create, read, update, delete) of a SQLite database using Rust.
 The data set I used in this project is the candy-data.csv dataset I have used in previous assignments, originally taken from the ```fivethirtyeight``` repository

 ## Utilization of LLM Aid
 I ChatGPT to aid with syntax issues with Rust, as it is a language a I do not have a lot of experience with.
+Specifically, I used ChatGPT to translate a previous project where I used Python to Rust.

 ## Installing and Using this Tool
 First, ensure your rust environment is already set up.